osisoft/sample-adh-pi_to_adh_read_only_data-dotnet/README.md

 ## PI Tag Name to OCS Stream Id

 Streams in SDS are referred to by their Id rather than by their name as is common with PI tags.
-To find the PI to OCS stream corresponding to your PI tag name in SDS, you can search in the portal using the following format:
+To find the PI to OCS stream corresponding to your PI tag name in SDS, you can search in the SDS portal using the following format:

 ID:PI_<YOUR_SERVER_NAME>_* AND Name:<PI_TAG_NAME>

-The SDS portal can found by navigating to the [Cloud Portal](http://cloud.osisoft.com) and visiting the *Sequential Data Store* option under the *Data Management* tab on the left hand menu, where you can find the search bar in the top center.
+The SDS portal can be found by navigating to the [Cloud Portal](http://cloud.osisoft.com) and visiting the *Sequential Data Store* option under the *Data Management* tab on the left hand menu, where you can find the search bar in the top center.

+To do this programatically you can use the `GetStreamsAsync` method, for more information see the [Retrieve Streams by Query](#retreive-streams-by-query) section below.

 ## PI to OCS Stream properties